alexabaqueroc/HouseLyProject/AppSaleFront/README.md

 fastapi dev main.py --port=8004

 ### si se queda en starting for ever, execute this command

 ### This command will delete the next folder and after run the front end automatically

 dn

+# Ensure .gitignore is not being overridden by any .git/info/exclude rules or .gitignore files higher up in the directory hierarchy.
+You can check with:

+git check-ignore -v .next

+# Clean up git cache

+git clean -fdX

+# Remove .next files from Git's tracking

+git rm -r --cached .next

+# Add changes to staging

+git add .

+# Commit the changes

+git commit -m "Untrack .next directory from Git"